INGATESTONE & District

 1982 - Michael Simms (League Secretary) introduced a Special Award Shield

-1983 - New Dibble Shield introduced for most 180’s scored.
+1983 - Replacement Dibble Shield (II) introduced for most 180’s scored

-1988 - Kevin Stammers (League Secretary) introduced the Player of the Year
+1988 - Kevin Stammers (League Secretary) introduced the Player of the Year award

-replace the Simms Shield
+Wheldon Shield - Jim Wheldon (Chairman) introduced to replace the Simms Shield

 Kevin Stammers (League Secretary) introduced the Secretaries Special Award